 What is Maximize Conversions?

 Your keywords make or break an efficient Google Ads’ Search campaign, so it’s imperative that your keyword bid optimization is on-point.
-This can get tricky while monitoring all of the variables that generate a successful campaign; including, but certainly not limited to: bid price, ad scheduling, demographic, and location.
+This can get tricky while monitoring all of the variables that generate a successful campaign.
+This includes (but certainly not limited to): bid price, ad scheduling, demographic, and location.
 A smart fix may be Maximize Conversions.
 Maximize Conversions is an automated auction-time bidding strategy available through Google Ads, focusing on getting the most conversions possible within your budget.

-How it works: Using machine-learned information and auction-time bidding, Maximize Conversions will get you the very best bid possible each time a query triggers one of your keywords.
+Using machine-learned information and auction-time bidding, Maximize Conversions will get you the very best bid possible each time a query triggers one of your keywords.
 It takes into account a slew of other signals, some that aren’t available to you within the AdWords interface.
-With all of this information, the strategy is capable of accurately predicting whether a potential customer will convert, and bid accordingly.
+Then, the strategy is capable of accurately predicting whether a potential customer will convert, and bid accordingly.

-- At the end of the month we found a 60% increase in conversion volume, a 37% decrease in cost per conversion, and a 21% increase in CTR month over month with the same budget.
+- At the end of the month we found a 60% increase in conversion volume and a 37% decrease in cost per conversion.
+We also found a 21% increase in CTR month over month with the same budget.

-- In finding out whether this was a seasonal change we looked year over year to June 2017 and found a 23% increase in conversion volume, a 10% decrease in cost per conversion, and a 31% increase in CTR.
+- In finding out whether this was a seasonal change, we looked year over year to June 2017.
+We found a 23% increase in conversion volume, a 10% decrease in cost per conversion, and a 31% increase in CTR.

 Is it for you?

-While we know that Maximize Conversions will enhance performance in many cases, you may have significantly different marketing goals or limitations that make this option unviable.
+We know that Maximize Conversions will enhance performance in many cases.
+But, you may have significantly different marketing goals or limitations that make this option unviable.
 Here is a list of necessary requirements, as well as the downside of Maximize Conversions:

-- Track Your Conversions – You (and Google Ads) want to learn from your leads, so it’s important to track all of your conversions.
+- Track Your Conversions – You (and Google Ads) want to learn from your leads!
+It’s important to track all of your conversions.